AliDehbansiahkarbon/EasyDBMigrator/README.md

   a new function in the TBuilder class to generate scripts based on your target database, this class can be found in the path ..\EasyDB\Lib\ORM and unit EasyDB.ORM.Builder.pas.

+# Last word!
+If you find this library helpful, please do not hesitate to give me a rating by clicking on the star button.<br>
+Additionally, keep an eye on the repository to stay updated on the latest features, bug fixes, and updates, While I welcome any pull requests, discussions, or issues, I kindly ask that you first review the closed issues to avoid any duplicates.
+Thank you for your trust.

+Good luck!

 <hr>
 <p align="center">